vguardbc/vguardbft/README.md

     // Privates keys: pri_#id.dupe
     // Public key: vguard_pub.dupe
-    // Now move the key folder to the VGuard folder cp -r key ../vguardbft/
+    // Now move the key folder to the VGuard folder cp -r keys ../vguardbft/

     // Compile the code in "vguardbft"
     cd ../vguardbft
     ./scripts/build.sh

+    // Next, create a log folder
+    mkdir logs

-    // Now we can run a V-Guard instance
+    // Finally, we can start running a V-Guard instance
     // First, run the proposer; a proposer always has the ID of 0
     // The script takes two parameters: $1=ServerID; $2= role (leader: 0; validator: 1)
     ./scripts/run.sh 0 0 // this starts a proposer